urbit/proposals/000-purpose-and-guidelines.md

 ### Deprecated

 A UP that describes functionality or a process that has been removed, fallen out of use, or superseded by another UP may be marked "deprecated."
-If superseded,
+If superseded, the new UP should be referenced in the metadata.

 ### Deferred